druglogics/tfcheckpoint-umap/docs/index.md

 <p class="caption">(\#fig:tfch2-umap-go-deeptf-coloring)Unsupervised UMAP of the TFcheckpoint v2.0 dataset annotated using GO terms (with and without IEA).
 20 neighbors.
 Data points (proteins) have been colored according to their respective DeepTF score.</p>
 </div>

-## Cluster Annotated UMAP - GO Dataset {-}

-We use the UMAP embedding (**GO dataset, 20 neighbors**) to discuss several interesting cases of proteins that seem to belong in different clusters than they should be, based on the protein class annotation:

 :::{.green-box}
-- See [file](https://github.com/druglogics/tfcheckpoint-umap/blob/main/data/TODO.csv) with the protein ids, gene names, cluster ids and annotated class.
+- DeepTF seems to correctly predict the DbTFs in the right-up cluster (score close to 1)
+- Most proteins for which we couldn't predict any score are in the no-TF/coTF left-down cluster
 :::

 # R session info {-}